ably/spaces/README.md

 });
 ```

-The membersUpdate event will fire when a member's connection status updates, e.g. when a member joins or leaves the space:
+Subscribe to updates from other members in the space.
+The `membersUpdate` event will fire when a member's connection status updates, e.g. when a member joins or leaves the space:

 ```ts
 space.on('membersUpdate', (members) => {
   console.log(members);
 });
 ```

-This code would output the following in console when `space.enter` is called:
+### Example payload returned

+1. When a member has entered the space via `space.enter()`:

 ```json
 [